 Renaud Dehousse, President, EUI, and Chair of the Scientific Committee

 Renaud Dehousse is President of the EUI.
 Previously, he was Jean Monnet Professor of European Law and Political Science at Sciences Po, where he founded and directed the Centre for European Studies.
-He also chaired Sciences Po’s Governing Council 2013-2016.
+He also chaired Sciences Po’s Governing Council (2013-2016).
 Before moving to Sciences Po, Professor Dehousse held professorships at the EUI and at the University of Pisa.
-He a scientific advisor to Notre Europe, the centre for research founded by Jacques Delors.
-Prof. Dehousse has been a member of several working parties on the reform of European institutions established by the European Commission and the French Government.
+He was a scientific advisor to Notre Europe, the think-tank founded by Jacques Delors.
+Professor Dehousse has been a member of several working parties on the reform of European institutions established by various national and European institutions.

 Marco Incerti is the Director of the Communications Service at the EUI.
 Before joining the Institute, he worked for fifteen years as Head of Communication and Research Fellow at the Centre for European Policy Studies (CEPS) in Brussels.
 Previously, he had worked in the International Law Department of the University of Rome ‘La Sapienza’.
 As a researcher, he concentrated on the European Constitutional process, following the work of the Convention on the future of Europe.
 Incerti is a member of the European Association of Communication Directors and enjoys Observer status at the Club of Venice, the network of the communication officials of the EU28 chancelleries and foreign ministries.

 Erik Jones, Director, Robert Schuman Centre for Advanced Studies, EUI